benemaXx/ramtokenswap/README.md

 ## USAGE

-- To any account sending UTX tokens, the contract will return the corresponding amount of UTXRAM according to the contract's *uxRAMask* price;
+- To any account sending UTX tokens, the contract will return the corresponding amount of PVT according to the contract's *askPriceK* price;
-- To any account sending UTXRAM tokens, the contract will return the corresponding amount of UTX according to the contract's *uxRAMbid* price;
+- To any account sending PVT tokens, the contract will return the corresponding amount of UTX according to the contract's *bidPriceK* price;

 ##### CLEOS COMMAND:
 ```